DOT drug and alcohol testing is not as straightforward as it may seem when you consider the following:

 Part 382 rule requires the following types of testing:

-- A verified negative test result must be present before using the driver in a safety-sensitive function for the first time
+Pre-employment testing is among the most-cited of all FMCSA safety regulations.
+A verified negative test result must be present before using the driver in a safety-sensitive function for the first time.

 - New employees/employers just starting to use CMVs that require CDLs